 A Sacramento police officer was reportedly on duty driving his three children in a Ford Explorer when he slammed into the back of another vehicle.
 The young victim was in a car seat in the back when the collision occurred.
 A criminal investigation was conducted by the California Highway Patrol, and they recommended that the officer who caused the accident to be charged with gross vehicular manslaughter.

-After years of litigation, the City ultimately agreed to the $9 million settlement that will be paid to the child’s parents.
+After years of litigation, the City ultimately agreed to the $9 million settlement paid to the child's parents.

-This video below explains the definition of a wrongful death claim.Rocklin, CA Wrongful Death Law Firm
+The video below explains the definition of a wrongful death claim.Rocklin Wrongful Death FAQ

 The attorneys of AutoAccident.com have helped families in the Rocklin area seek justice and fair compensation for the loss of a loved one.
 Call our wrongful death law firm today to schedule a complimentary consultation for compassionate, free, and friendly advice at (916) 921-6400 or (800) 404-5400.